TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Conclusions and Outlook

 \section{Conclusions and Outlook}

-By developing TomocuPy package we have shown that full tomography reconstruction from a standard detector (2k$\times$2k sensor size), including all read/write operations with storage drives and initialization functions, can be done in less than 7~s on a single Nvidia Tesla A100 and NVME PCIe v4 SSD, which should result in close to real-time performance by adding multiple GPUs and SSD disks.
-The conveyor data processing almost completely hides the CPU-GPU data transfers time and read/write operations with storage drives are optimized for parallel operations.
+By developing TomocuPy package we have shown that full tomography reconstruction from a standard detector (2k$\times$2k sensor size), including all read/write operations with storage drives and initialization functions, can be done in less than 7~s on a single Nvidia Tesla A100 and NVMe PCIe v4 SSD.
+The asynchronous data processing almost completely hides the CPU-GPU data transfers time and read/write operations with storage drives are optimized for parallel operations.
 Additionally, switching to 16-bit floating point arithmetic decreased memory usage and processing times without significant reduction in reconstruction quality.
 The package is publicly available at \url{https://readthedocs.org/projects/tomocupy}.

-Performance tests showed almost linear time scaling with increasing data sizes up to 16384$^3$.
+Performance tests showed almost linear time scaling with increasing data sizes up to 16384$^2$ slices.
 The linear scaling is due to efficient TomocuPy algorithms with low computational complexity ($N^3\log N$), which becomes beneficial when working with modern detectors having large sensors.
-Full processing time to reconstruct a $16384^3$ volume on 1 GPU is approximately 1.5 h, and can be decreased linearly with adding GPUs because tomography slices are processed independently.
+Full processing time to reconstruct a $16384^3$ volume on 1 GPU is approximately 1.5 h, and can be decreased with adding GPUs because tomography slices are processed independently.
 For comparison, a CPU-based reconstruction with an Intel\textsuperscript{\textregistered} Xeon Gold takes approximately 47 h, i.e. requires at least 33 computing nodes and a fast GPFS storage to demonstrate TomocuPy performance.
+Reconstruction on one node of Polaris supercomputer with 4 more powerful GPUs and fast NVMe storage took about 20 mins.
+We note that Tesla A100 (40 GB) has enough memory to process 16384$^3$.
+If GPU memory is not enough, the TomocuPy reconstruction engine automatically switches to using Unified Memory~\cite{chien2019performance} and process data by automatically transferring data parts to and from CPU RAM memory.
+However, since automatic CPU-GPU data transfers with Unified Memory typically show low performance, we still plan to optimize reconstruction algorithms by also processing each slice by chunks asynchronously.
+Specifically, we will optimize 2D FFTs and interpolation functions in FourierRec (interpolation to a polar grid in the frequency domain) and LpRec (interpolation to polar and log-polar grids in the space domain).
+2D FFT can be represented as a combination of 1D FFTs and thus computed by chunks on GPUs.
+Evaluation of interpolations to irregular grids can be also done by splitting all grid points into chunks that are independently processed by GPU.
+We expect that by using an optimized asynchronous pipeline implemented with CUDA Streams, the overhead for CPU-GPU data transfers will be negligible, which will allow us to process huge datasets on GPU in a reasonable time.
+Similar pipelines can be constructed for chunked read/write operations with storage drives if data do not fit into CPU RAM memory.